-The top tier is the eleven-member Approval Authority that includes representation from each of the two major cities of Oakland and San Jose and the City and County of San Francisco, County of Alameda, County of Contra Costa, County of Marin, County of Monterey, County of San Mateo, County of Santa Clara and County of Sonoma.
+The top tier is the eleven-member Approval Authority that includes representation from each of the three major cities of Oakland, San Francisco, and San Jose and the County of Alameda, County of Contra Costa, County of Marin, County of Monterey, County of San Francisco, County of San Mateo, County of Santa Clara and County of Sonoma.
 An Appointee from the Secretary of the California Emergency Management Agency (CalEMA) is also a non-voting member.
 The Approval Authority provides policy direction to the program and is responsible for final decisions.